patrick-llgc/Learning-Deep-Learning/paper_notes/center3d.md

 tl;dr: CenterNet-based approach, with better distance estimation

 #### Overall impression
+Authors from TUD, Germany.
 The paper proposed two approaches for distance estimation.
 One is based on DORN with better discretization strategy, and the second is based on breaking down the distance into two large bins, one for near objects and the other for faraway ones.

 Overall this paper is a very solid contribution to monocular 3D object detection.
 Nothing fancy, but concrete experiment and small design tweaks.